Understanding Dissociative Identity Disorder in Children

 Accurately diagnosing children with DID can be a challenge.
 And often, children are misdiagnosed with more common mental illnesses such as depression and attention deficit hyperactivity disorder, leading to incorrect treatment.

-Jeffrey Haugaard, a professor of human development at Cornell University outlines some symptoms in children with DID.
+Jeffrey Haugaard, a professor of human development at Cornell University, outlines some symptoms in children with DID.
 Common signs are frequent trance-like states (“spacing out” or daydreaming), as well as the child reporting that people often become angry or upset with them for unknown reasons.
 Or, the child shows dramatic changes in preferences, such as food, games, or clothes, as well as changes in language, accent, or even voice or handwriting style.
 The child may experience recurrent periods of amnesia or missing blocks of time, such as having no memory of the previous day, which may include denying behaviours that others have personally witnessed the child do.
 These could be negative behaviors, but may also include behaviours that the child would appear to have little motivation to deny.
 Additional common signs in children with DID are having an imaginary friend well into school-age, as well as unprovoked rages and violent behaviour that may seem to come out of nowhere.

 Lise McLewin, a psychologist practicing in Victoria, British Columbia suggests a few differences between the imaginary play of typically developing children and those with DID.
-Children with DID are much more likely to develop imaginary friends at a younger age (two or three years old), and often have more of them.
+Children with DID are much more likely to develop imaginary friends at a younger age (2 or 3 years old), and often have more of them.
 These friends seem very real to the child with a great deal of reality confusion and persistent impersonation.
 The imaginary friend does not always “act” in the best interest of the child.
 And, the child may be truly unable to remember misbehaviours, blaming it on the imaginary friend.

 Individuals with DID are treated mostly with psychotherapy.
 Nonverbal forms of psychotherapy such as hypnosis, art, and play therapy are also common because they help the patient express the trauma when it is too difficult to express verbally.
 Children with DID are easier to treat than adults and have higher recovery rates, so it is important to bring to the attention of healthcare professionals and parents the signs of this disorder so that it can be treated early on.

--- Contributing Writer: Noga Lutzky Cohen, The Trauma & Mental Health Report
+–Contributing writer: Noga Lutzky Cohen, The Trauma & Mental Health Report

 Copyright Robert T. Muller